 (t) Non-Compliance of Maintenance and Protection of Traffic.
 Work zone liquidated damages will be assessed in the event the Contractor neglects or refuses to correct a situation or condition of non-compliance with Maintenance and Protection of Traffic requirements (TCP, Publication 212, Publication 213, and the MUTCD, or other contract traffic control requirements).

 When deficiencies are found, a copy of the Work Zone Traffic Control Compliance Checklist and Notification Form, CS-901, will be delivered to the Contractor to correct the deficiencies as soon as possible.
-After receiving this notification the Contractor may be assessed work zone liquidated damages if deficiencies are not corrected within the maximum time frames established below.
+After receiving this notification, the Contractor may be assessed work zone liquidated damages if deficiencies are not corrected within the maximum time frames established below.

 Traffic control devices for short term operations – 2 hours